 By Carlos Jara – Mexican American Coin Company – Latin American Numismatics ………

 The coins of Ecuador have traditionally been both respected as difficult to obtain, and very popular among collectors.
 While not a particularly extensive series (as opposed to, say, Colombia), the Ecuadorean series is complex nonetheless.
 Thankfully, good references about it have been available for a long time.
 For example, Dale Seppa’s checklists are a great and inexpensive starting point.
-Years ago, the more serious collector had to search for a copy of Ortuno’s ” Historia Numismatica de Ecuador “, which is not that easy to find.
+Years ago, the more serious collector had to search for a copy of Ortuno’s Historia Numismatica de Ecuador, which is not that easy to find.
 While it is the best in my opinion, it failed to correctly analyze the 1862 issues and since it is in Spanish, it is difficult for some collectors.
-The alternative was Hoyos’ ” La Moneda Ecuatoriana a través de los tiempos ” which was also in Spanish.
-Today we have an excellent alternative in Michael Anderson’s authoritative reference (” Numismatic History of Ecuador “) which is written in English, and, as a bonus not usually encountered in our area of interest, very well written.
+The alternative was Hoyos’ La Moneda Ecuatoriana a través de los tiempos, also in Spanish.
+Today we have an excellent alternative in Michael Anderson’s authoritative reference (Numismatic History of Ecuador) which is written in English and is (unusual in our area of interest) very well written.

 Any serious collector ought to carefully read this latter work.
 After doing so, he will understand how Ecuador’s coinage evolved over the years following the inauguration of the Quito mint in the early 1830’s.
 He will for example notice that while the State of Gran Colombia (effectively comprising the present republics of Colombia, Venezuela, Ecuador and Panama) was dissolved in 1830, its influence on the early coinage of the Quito mint is evident.
 This is easily explained since the first Ecuadorean coinage law passed on November 1831 (and remained in effect until 1857, when the decimal system was introduced) indicated ” the type, weight and fineness of these [the first Ecuadorean issues] shall be exactly the same as that which is found in those [coins] which are struck in the mint of Popayan.